Approved by the LLAM membership – March 2016

 ARTICLE VI.
 Officers

-- Duties of Officers.
-The duties of the officers shall be those assigned to them by these Bylaws, the Board of Trustees, and by the parliamentary authority.
+2. Duties of Officers.
+The duties of the officers shall be those assigned to them by these Bylaws, the Board of Trustees, and by the parliamentary authority referenced in Article V.

-- In accordance with the Bylaws of the American Association of Law Libraries, any President of the Corporation must also be a member of A.A.L.L.
+3. In accordance with the Bylaws of the American Association of Law Libraries, any President of the Corporation must also be a member of AALL.

-candidate no later than twenty-one (21) days after the succession of the President or the resignation of the Vice-President/President-Elect and that the special election ballot shall be mailed to members no later than thirty (30) days after the succession of the President or the resignation of the Vice-President/President-Elect.
+5. If the Vice-President/President-Elect resigns or succeeds to the office of President before March 1, a special election for the office of Vice-President/President-Elect shall be held according to Article IX, with the exceptions that the nominating committee shall submit to the Secretary at least one candidate no later than twenty-one (21) days after the succession of the President or the resignation of the Vice-President/President-Elect and that the special election ballot shall be distributed to members no later than thirty (30) days after the succession of the President or the resignation of the Vice-President/President-Elect.

 ARTICLE VII.
 Board of Trustees

-- Duties.
+2. Duties.
 The Board of Trustees shall have general supervision of the affairs of the Corporation between its meetings, fix the time and place of meetings, make recommendations to the Corporation and perform other duties as specified by these Bylaws or the parliamentary authority.
-The Board shall be subject to the orders of the Corporation and none of its acts shall conflict with action taken by the Corporation.

-- The act of a majority of the Board of Trustees shall be the act of the Executive Board.
-Four members of the Board shall constitute quorum.
+5. The act of a majority of the Board of Trustees shall be the act of the Board of Trustees.
+Four members of the Board shall constitute a quorum.
+Members of the Board who are attending remotely shall be counted toward the total required for a quorum.

 ARTICLE VIII.
 Committees

-- Each committee chairperson shall jointly with the President appoint the members of his/her committee to serve during his/her chairmanship.
-Committee chairpersons shall be active individual members, institutional designees, or student members.
+5. Each committee chairperson shall jointly with the President appoint the members of his/her committee to serve during his/her chairmanship.
+Committee chairpersons shall be active members, institutional designees, or student members.
 Any member of the Corporation may serve on a committee.

-- Terms of Office: All officers and members of the committees shall serve until their successors are elected or appointed.
+6. Terms of Office: All officers and members of the committees shall serve one year terms, with the option of reappointment.

 ARTICLE IX.
 Nominations and Elections

-- Election shall be held by secret ballot.
+3. Election shall be held by secret ballot.
+Electronic balloting is an acceptable method of conducting the election.
 At least twenty-one (21) days prior to the annual business meeting, the Secretary shall send a copy of the ballot to each voting member of the Corporation.
-All ballots must be returned to the Secretary (all votes must be cast) at least 7 days prior to the annual business meeting in order to be counted.
+All completed ballots must be returned to the Secretary at least 7 days prior to the annual business meeting in order to be counted.
 The Secretary shall verify and count the ballots.
 The candidates receiving a plurality of votes shall be declared elected.
-In the case of a tie vote for any office, the winner shall be determined by lot conducted by the secretary.
+In the case of a tie vote for any office, the winner shall be determined by lot conducted by the Secretary.

-- Election results shall be reported at the annual business meeting and shall be published in the first issue of the Newsletter following the elections.
+4. Election results shall be reported at the annual business meeting and shall be published on the LLAM Blog following the elections.

 ARTICLE X. Amendment of Bylaws

-- These Bylaws may be changed by a simple majority of the votes cast by a mail or electronic ballot conducted by the secretary.
+2. These Bylaws may be changed by a simple majority of the votes cast by mail or electronic ballot conducted by the Secretary.
 In case of a tie, a majority vote by the Board of Trustees will break the tie.

-- Notice of proposed amendments or changes to the bylaws shall be provided to members or published in the Corporation’s newsletter at least 30 days prior to the mailing of ballots.
+3. Notice of proposed amendments or changes to the bylaws shall be provided to members or published on the LLAM Blog at least 30 days prior to the mailing of ballots.

-- Amendments of the bylaws shall be submitted to the American Association of Law Libraries bylaws committee by the secretary after approval by members.
+4. Amendments of the bylaws shall be submitted to the AALL Bylaws and Resolutions Committee by the Secretary after approval by members.

 ARTICLE XI.
 Anti-Discrimination

-Membership in the Corporation or participation in any activity of the Corporation shall not be denied or abridged to any individual on account of race, color, religion, gender, national origin, age, disability, or sexual orientation.
+Membership in the Corporation or participation in any activity of the Corporation shall not be denied or abridged to any individual on account of race, color, religion, gender, national origin, age, disability, sexual orientation, or gender identity.

 STATEMENT REGARDING VENDOR SUPPORT